particle-iot/docs/src/content/reference/device-os/firmware.md

 Expose a *function* through the Cloud so that it can be called with `POST /v1/devices/{DEVICE_ID}/{FUNCTION}`.

 Particle.function allows code on the device to be run when requested from the cloud API.
-You typically do this when you want to control something on your {{device}}, say a LCD display or a buzzer, or control features in your firmware from the cloud.
+You typically do this when you want to control something on your device, say a LCD display or a buzzer, or control features in your firmware from the cloud.

 ```cpp
 // SYNTAX